venicegeo/pz-release/README.md

 # pz-release

-The pz-release project is software that is used to release Piazza.
-At the time of a release, the configured branches for all Piazza components are imported into a single build.
+The pz-release project is software that is used to aggregate both a consolidated version for Piazza and individual versions for microservice subcomponents.

 ***
 ## Requirements